Cpetro02/testdeploy-myfitkit/data/data_README.md

 Contents of the data folder.

 ### data_photos:
-one photo per workout; photo name matches 'name' column in exercise_database and exercise_database_instructions
+One photo per workout; photo name matches 'name' column in exercise_database and exercise_database_instructions

 ### exercise_database:
 327 workouts, one per row each with attribute 'name,' 'body_part,' 'equipment,' and 'difficulty'